LeoneBacciu/ProCell/README.md

 Meanwhile, you can just download the source code and launch ProCell's GUI (python gui/gui.py).
 A tutorial about modeling, calibration and simulation will be published soon.

+## GPU version of ProCell

+We are developing a GPU-accelerated version of ProCell, able to strongly reduce the computational effort of simulations.
+The alpha implementation can be downloaded from: https://github.com/ericniso/cuda-pro-cell

 ## More info about ProCell

 If you need additional information about ProCell please write to: nobile@disco.unimib.it.